Ron Covell Tells You Everything You Want To Know About TIG Pulse Settings | MillerWelds

 Graph showing unequal time settings

-Choosing settings
+Choosing pulse frequency settings

 While pulsing at any frequency will lessen the total heat input, there are distinct characteristics available at different points in the spectrum.
 Some people use a very low pulse frequency (around one pulse per second) to time the addition of filler rod.
-This is similar to a musician using a metronome to keep accurate time with the music.
+This is like a musician using a metronome to keep accurate time with the music.
 Most welders hold the torch stationary and add filler rod during the peak portion of the cycle, then retract the rod and advance the torch during the background period.
 This is also an excellent way to accentuate the “dime on dime” look that many people prize as the hallmark of a beautiful TIG weld.

 Close-up image of a dime-on-dime weld